 Students will enjoy the benefits of programs that balance fundamental theoretical concepts with modern applications.
 In our department, students find ample opportunities for close interactions with faculty members working on cutting-edge research and technology development.

 More details can be found in the campus bulletin.

 This option is intended for those employed in local industry who wish to pursue a graduate degree on a part-time basis, or for full-time students who do not seek careers in research.
 Students must have a cumulative grade point average of at least 3.2 out of a possible 4.0 over all courses applied toward the degree.
 Under the course option, students may not take ESE 599 Master's Research, and with faculty permission may take up to 3 units of ESE 500 Independent Study for the MSEE program and up to 6 units of ESE 500 for the MSSSM, MSDAS, MCEng and MEngR programs.

 This option is intended for those pursuing full-time study and engaged in research projects.
 Candidates for this degree must complete a minimum of 24 credit hours of course instruction and six (6) credit hours of thesis research (ESE 599).
-These six (6) credit hours of thesis research can be counted as part of the 15 graduate-level electrical engineering credit hours for the MSEE program and as part of electives for the MSSSM, MSDAS, MCEng and MEngR programs.
+Three (3) of these credit hours of thesis research may be applied toward the 15 core electrical engineering credit hours required for the MSEE program.
+Any of these six (6) hours of thesis research may be applied as electives for the MSEE, MSSSM, MSDAS, MCEng and MEngR programs.
 The student must write a master's thesis and defend it in an oral examination.

 Suggested Academic Requirements for Prospective Students

 A baccalaureate degree in engineering or the physical sciences/mathematics.
 With few exceptions, admitted master's students typically have had grade point averages of at least 3.0 out of 4.0, respectively.